HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 HPE Service Director Closed Loop relies on Apache Kafka as event collection framework.
 A Kafka and Zookeeper cluster is created to be used for HPE Service Director as recommended.
 The installation creates by default three pods for Kafka and another three for Zookeeper, they are configured to run in different worker nodes to better tolerate node failures.

 To better tolerate K8S node failures it is recommended to apply some affinty/antiaffinity policies to your Provisioning and CLosed Loop pods.
 The parameter sdimage.affinity is included in the Helm chart and it can  be used to define the policy you want to apply.

+### 4. Kubernetes version

+You need to have a Kubernetes cluster running version 1.18.0 or later, using an older version of Kubernetes is not supported.
+Using an older version of Kubernetes can make some SD components not to work as expected or even not able to deploy the Helm chart at all.

 ## Deploying Service Director
 In order to guarantee that services are started in the right order, and to avoid a lot of initial restarts of the applications, until the prerequisites are fullfilled, this deployment file makes use of [RedinessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and [LivenessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to the applications to do health check.